kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 The explanation can be found in the [Linux tcp manpage](https://man7.org/linux/man-pages/man7/tcp.7.html).

-Here are some considerations when determining the proper values for you environment:
+Some considerations when determining the proper values for you environment:

-1) On a slow or lossy network, if tcp_keepalive_intvl is set too low, it can inadvertently drop the connections more often then it should.
+1) On a slow or lossy network, if `tcp_keepalive_intvl` or `tcp_keepalive_probes` values are set too low, it can inadvertently drop the connections more often then it should.
-2) Many application layer protocol like HTTP, GRPC(using HTTP2/2) has it's own keepalive mechanism that change what you expected from TCP keepalive.
+2) Many application layer protocols like HTTP, GRPC(using HTTP2/2) have their own keepalive mechanisms that change what you expected from TCP keepalive.
 For example, the application can still close the connection after it's keep-alive timeout even TCP keepalive is in place because TCP keepalive probe does not get up to the application layer.